Mrntn161/Langki/docs/langki_configuration.md

 ![](https://res.cloudinary.com/dqfb2pujj/image/upload/v1750188943/Langki/y8c9gmnlkvpthxhzwl5h.png)

 :::warning
-You may use the API key across devices; however, do not share it with others.
+You can use the API key across devices; however, do not share it with others.
 The key will be revoked if misuse by multiple individuals is detected.
 :::